marekDeveloper/playoffsmoment.com/README.md

 I was thinking using D8 Migrations, that would require creation custom migration yml file.
 I'm wondering if I can do this exercise without writing single line of PHP code.
 We'll see.

-I have decides to use Feeds module where all mapping will be done using Admin UI.
+I've decided to use `Feeds module` where all mapping will be done using Admin UI.
 Feeds module is around for a really long time and was "go to solution" for D7 sites.

 Only disadvantage for D8 is "This project is not covered by Drupal’s security advisory policy."